 Builder grade low price doors almost always have excessive reveals, the narrow gap between the door slab and the jamb itself.
 Wide gaps allows for doors to "fall" in the opening over time, a common problem with doors using inexpensive hinges.
 This is why doors "stick" or rub, it's because the door has fallen or shifted in the opening.
 Since there is limited money to be made on inexpensive doors, the manufacturer limits their warranty expense by creating these excessive reveals or gaps.
 This allows the door to "fall" further before sticking, resulting in less service calls and warranty issues.

-Dream Doors and More builds doors to a quality standard, and feature components not found on most doors at any price.
+Dream Doors & Windows builds doors to a quality standard, and feature components not found on most doors at any price.
 We invite you visit our showroom and let us show you the exclusive features offered.

 There is as much difference in door companies as there are in door quality.
 Several things to look out for and confirm up front are: